 Trading a security based on chart patterns is quite a common phenomenon in market.
-This is usually formed when the price of a security moves in a fashion which resembles shape in the form of a rectangle, rounding, triangle, cup and handle and other patterns.
+This is usually formed when the price of a security moves in a fashion which resembles shape in the form of a rectangle, rounding, triangle, cup and handle pattern etc.

 The good thing about the pattern is that they can be easily located along with a proper entry point with predefined risk reward.

 |What is Cup and Handle Pattern?|

 |Cup and Handle Pattern Example|

 These patterns are nothing but simple tools that work in understanding trading through technical analysis.